lanking520/ADB-Class/Project 3/README.md

 - Around 80% of Restaurant in Manhattan has the Grade A
 - More than 80% of North American food-style Restaurant have grade A

-You can also see the entire result in our output.txt file for this example
+You can also see the entire result in our example-run.txt file for this example